vividos/RetroFantasyRolePlayingGame/DevelopmentLog.md

 # Development Log

+## 2020-11-03 Day 3: Graphical User Interface

+Now it's time to do the actual user interface, I thought.
+My idea is to have two different game screens, a start screen and the actual in-game screen.
+The start screen should display the title of the game in a nice RPG style font, and some buttons to start a new game and to continue a saved game.

+I looked at previous (unfinished) game projects and decided to use `MonoGame.Extended`, as I already had some code lying around.
+The NuGet package `MonoGame.Extended.Screens` offers a screen component that can switch between different logical screens that all have their own `LoadContent()/Update()/Draw()` calls, just like a `Game` object.
+This helps separating the logic code of both pages.

+I also thought about how to logically structure the code to separate drawing the world from actually storing and updating the world.
+As I wrote some Xamarin apps before, the MVVM (Model View ViewModel) pattern naturally came to my mind.

+MVVM works as follows: You have a View class (or several views, e.g. buttons) and the views are able to draw themselves.
+The state of the view (e.g. is a button active, or what to do when a button is pressed) is coded in the ViewModel class that acts as a binding class to the Model.
+The model classes describe the game world and its logic, e.g. the current map, the players's stats and what monsters are running around.

+Tomorrow more about the UI...

 ## 2020-11-02 Day 2: Game data

 Today I thought about how to handle the game's data.
 I want to store the